talaviram/TICK/README.md

 Features:
 ---------
 - Sample-Accurate Metronome.
 - Customizable - You choose exactly how your metronome sounds.
-Including ability to do basic edits inside Tick.
+Including ability to do basic edits within TICK.
 - Portable - TICK is self-contained.
-As a plug-in, your audio samples are saved in the preset that can easily exported and imported.
+As a plug-in, your audio samples are saved in the preset that is part of your audio session/project.
 - Low Pass Filter - avoid bleeds while recording.
 - True Cross-Platform - TICK ~~is~~ will be available as an audio plug-in or a standalone app for Mac, Windows, Linux, iOS & Android as an app.
 - Open-Source.
-- Open-Standards - Tick preset format is a zip archive with plain WAVE files (containing metadata) along a simple readable XML.
+- Open-Standards - TICK preset format is a zip archive with plain WAVE files (containing metadata) along a simple readable XML.

 ```
 <?xml version="1.0" encoding="UTF-8"?>